ssl-hep/ServiceX/docs/deployment/basic.md

 ## Prerequisites
 - A Kubernetes cluster running K8s version 1.16 or later.
 Your account will need to have permission to:
-  * Create a Service Account
+    - Create a Service Account
-  * Peform Rolebindings
+    - Peform Rolebindings
 - [Helm 3](https://helm.sh/docs/intro/install/) installed.
 - Python 3.6+
-- A valid set of CERN X509 certificates `~/.globus` directory.
+- A valid set of CERN X509 certificates in the `~/.globus` directory.

 If you don't have access to a cluster, you can enable a single node Kubernetes cluster on your desktop